kognifai/Galore/SDK-documentation/casestudy.md

 application and services, they can also be stored in the Galore asset model.

-See [TQL documentation](https://github.com/kognifai/Galore/blob/master/SDK-documentation/TQL%20Syntax.md) for more details.
+See [TQL documentation](TQL%20Syntax.md) for more details.

 1. Production forecast

-Wind turbines have a defined relationship between wind speed and power output which is called the power curve.
+Wind turbines have a defined relationship between wind speed and power output which are called the power curve.
 We can add the power curve to Galore asset model, either as an attribute or as a sample set stream, the latter has an advantage of keeping a history of power curves which is useful if the turbine is modified over the lifetime, in a way, it changes the power curve.
 In these cases, the power curve must be entered manually using the Galore config tool.

 The next step is to add a calculator node and a sample set node to the asset model.
 The sample set node represents the production forecast.